With New Technology Comes A New Volunteer Opportunity

 For example, we received over 20,000 pounds of Kellogg’s Fruit Loops in bulk.
-We are able to repackage this donation to help feed those we serve at a low cost with our new machinery.
+We are able to repackage this donation to help feed those we serve at a low cost with our bulk packaging machinery.
 Up to 10,000 pounds a day, that’s 20-30 bags a minute, can be packaged depending on the product packaged and the number of volunteers involved.

 Thanks to FEMA’s assistance and other donor support, we were able to rebuild our bulk packaging machinery to working conditions.
 Now, we need volunteers for Monday through Friday from 8-12pm and 1-4pm to help fight hunger in our service area.
 Please click here to learn more about signing up to volunteer for the bulk packaging volunteer position.